-Vivian Bykerk MD, Director of the Inflammatory Arthritis Center, is the principle investigator of CATCH-US, a multicenter observational study of usual care of patients diagnosed as “early rheumatoid arthritis” or ERA.
-The goal of the CATCH-US study is to better understand predictors of treatment response in ERA patients.
-The multicenter study is set to begin shortly at HSS and two other sites; expansion to at least 6 other sites across the country is scheduled for the new year.
+Vivian Bykerk MD, is the principle investigator of CATCH-US, an observational study of patients diagnosed with “early rheumatoid arthritis” or ERA.
+The goal of CATCH-US is to better understand predictors of treatment response in ERA patients.
+This multicenter study has been enrolling at HSS since December 2014 with 4 additional sites starting enrollment in late 2015 in Baltimore, Denver, Jacksonville and Los Angeles.

 The HSS Early Arthritis Initiative connects patients quickly and efficiently with a rheumatologist who can evaluate their joint pain and get each patient started on an appropriate course of treatment.